 • Supporting and facilitating local productive activities, including traditional farming, agroecology and community controlled energy systems.
 This should include support for traditional farming and agroecology and sustainable and clean community energy as viable and desirable alternatives to the current economic model, which is biodiversity-blind.
-The role of women in food production is often made invisible, and it is also important to support and strengthen this role.
+The role of women in food production is often made invisible, and it is also important to recognise the importance of supporting and strengthening this.